The Effects of Technologically Advanced Running Shoes on Lower Extremity Joint Contact Forces in Trained Female Runners

 Summary

-Running in “supershoes” can help people run faster, but we don’t fully know how they affect the body.
-This study will look at how these shoes and different running speeds change the stress on the knees and hips in women.
-What we learn could help make running shoes safer and better designed for female runners.
+Running in “supershoes” can help people run faster, but we do not fully know how they affect loads in the lower limb.
+This study will look at how these shoes and different running speeds change loading at the ankle, knee and hips in a group of high level recreational runners.
+What we learn could help make running shoes safer and better designed for runners.

 Eligibility